Springtime in Seward: Huge Migration Arrives in Kenai Fjords

-Today, there are three harbor seals in the water just outside Ron Wille’s office.
-He can see them from his desk.
+Today, there are three harbor seals in the water just outside the Kenai Fjords Tours office.
+Staff can see them from their desks.

 It’s a quiet scene, but there’s a hint of the excitement to come.
-As the General Manager of Kenai Fjords Tours, located right on the Seward harbor, Ron knows his view is going to get busier and busier as springs creeps towards Alaska.
+This view is only going to get busier and busier as springs creeps towards Alaska.

-PHOTO: The view from Ron Wille’s office in Seward.
+PHOTO: The view from the Kenai Fjords Tours office in Seward.

 The annual migration of dozens of species of wildlife is happening right now.
 Birds and whales—lots of them—are en route.